bruneaug/DShield-SIEM/README.md

 - ,cowrie*<br>
 - Save changes for these logs to be analyzed by the SIEM part of ELK.<br>

-# Setup Filebeat on DShield Sensor
+# Setup Filebeat on DShield Sensor - Logs to ELK

 After adding the webhoneypot.sh script, add the Filebeat package to the DShield Sensor to send the logs the Elasticsearch.<br>